Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 5000 Gold
 - Wondrous Item

-**Charges**: This item has 3 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 6 charges and regains all charges when you finish a long rest.

 **Annull**: Whenever you are required to make a saving throw, you can choose to spend three charges and you automaticly succed the saving throw instead.
+If you would take half damage by succeeding the saving throw, you take no damage instead.

 ---